MitchBradley/Grbl_Esp32-wiki/Pen-Servo-Feature.md

 The tasks runs at a default of 50 times per second, so it will do a pretty good job of smoothly tracking the motion of the Z axis.
 You can use the normal settings of speed and acceleration of the Z axis to control the speed of the servo.
 Note: Your gcode feed rates will also control the speed.

+The servo is powered by 5V.
+If you do not have the main power plugged in and do have a USB cable plugged in, the 5V comes from the USB cable.
+Typical USB current may not be enough to power the servo and will cause a voltage drop, which causes the ESP32 to reboot continuously.
+In general, you should always have the main power plugged in if you have a USB cable attached.

 ## Setup

 In the config.h file change **#define CPU_MAP_ESP32** to **#define CPU_MAP_PEN_LASER**.
 If you have a custom design, define your own pin map.